santiagosnchez/runCS/README.md

 ## Description

 This R function will return a "resistance" matrix as a `dist` object provided a raster and a set of points are specfied.
 The raster needs to be a `RasterLayer` object read using the R package [raster](https://cran.r-project.org/web/packages/raster/index.html).
 The points can be given as `matrix` objects with "x" and "y" coordinates or as a `SpatialPoints*` object (see R package [sp](https://cran.r-project.org/web/packages/sp/index.html)).
-The script will not check if the `RasterLayer` and the `SpatialPoints` objects are in the same coordinate system, so please ensure that the are.
+The script will not check if the `RasterLayer` and the `SpatialPoints` objects are in the same coordinate system, so please ensure that they are.

 ## Dependencies